cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :alt: alternate text
     :figclass: align-center

+Values specified in 'Providers' must map to a valid image on the corresponding provider.

 Managing Existing Disk Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A user can view/edit an image type by clicking on the image type name on the Home screen, or selecting 'Image types' -> <name of the image type> on the top left of the screen.
+A user can view/edit an image type by clicking on the image type's name on the Home screen, or selecting 'Image types' **->** <name of the image type> on the top-left of the page.

-The edit image type page provides a similar interface to the create profile screen.
+The edit image type page provides a similar interface to the 'Create an image type' screen.
 Current settings for the image type can be modified and deleted accordingly.

 .. figure:: images-screenshot-3.png
     :align: center